─CURRICULUM

 Complex Systems Engineering, The RAND Corporation, Santa Monica, January 2007.

-Conceptual Emergence', Philosophy of Science Association Biennial Meetings, Vancouver, November 2006.
+Emergence', Philosophy of Science Association

-Bridges', Unity of Science Conference, Lisbon, October 2006.
+Cross-Disciplinary Bridges', Unity of Science Conference, Lisbon, October 2006.

 `Synchronic and Diachronic